tuanha1305/capture-android-sdk/README.md

           - **OTHER**: This is for aspect ratios that don't fall in the above categories.
 In this case, the aspect ratio should be set in the next line by calling `document.setAspectRatio(aspectRatio);` where `aspectRatio` is a float specifying the aspectRatio of the document.
         - Also, Document supports the following customizations:
       	    - **capturePageInstructionText**: The text displayed at the top section of the Camera Preview in HVDocsActivity.
-It meant to tell the user about the document type.
+This is to communicate the positioning of the document to the user.
 The text can be altered by calling following method:
         	    ```java
         	    document.setCapturePageInstructionText("Make sure your document is without any glare and is fully inside");
         	    ```
       	    - **capturePageSubText**: The text displayed at the bottom end of the Camera Preview in HVDocsActivity.
-This is to 	                  communicate the positioning of the document to the user.
+It is meant to tell the user about the document type.
 The text can be altered by calling following method:
         	    ```java
             	document.setCapturePageSubText("Front side");
 		        ```